Embassy Funds for Belarus 2019 – the deadline 20.03.2019 @ 23:59

 - Initiatives to strengthen non-governmental institutions’ ability to influence transformation processes;

-- Initiatives to strengthen the role of innovative education;
+- Initiatives to strengthen the role of innovative education aimed at development of a stronger engaged civil society;

 - Initiatives that can contribute to a structural economic modernisation;